 Doing Dry January transformed my life and mental health

-Cara St John, 30, an occupational therapist for the NHS, lives in London with her boyfriend Michael.
+Cara St John, 31, an occupational therapist for the NHS, lives in London with her boyfriend Michael.
 She realised her drinking was becoming a problem when her nights out ended up with her passing out or getting into rows.
-It prompted her to give up alcohol for Dry January 2023 and a year on, her mental health is better than ever.
+It prompted her to give up alcohol for Dry January 2023 and two years on, her mental health is better than ever.

 When Cara St John realised her drinking was spiralling out of control, she tried Dry January to stop the cycle.
 (Supplied)